… because scruffy dog is about DOGS … well, and horses and cats and other critters, too, of course!

 get the most for your money

 For almost a decade now we have worked hard to make the scruffy dog experience a truly one-of-a-kind experience, from initial contact, through your custom shoot, studio consult, and finally the delivery of your precious memories.
-SDP‘s goal is always to impress, to capture your pet’s spirit and character, and to present them in works of art to be cherished and enjoyed throughout the years.
+SDP‘s goal is always to impress, to capture your pet’s spirit and character, and to present them in stellar works of art to be cherished and enjoyed throughout the years.

 We never stop searching for and testing the highest-quality products to offer our clients … from the finest framed canvases to deluxe, flushmount photo albums … balancing affordability with longevity, durability and – always – archival quality.
 Nothing but the best for scruffy dog clients and their precious memories.